MrinalSingh04/event_management_smartContract/README.md

 ### 5. ❌ **Event Cancellation & Refunds**

 - The event organizer can **cancel an event**.
-- If canceled, ticket holders can be refunded (future enhancement).
+- If canceled, ticket holders can be refunded.

 ## 🛠️ Smart Contract Breakdown